Dragdex/giganticpp/comparing_python_cc/lambda_filter_map_reduce/README.md

-This shows Modern C++ can be used to program with same convenience as python.
+This post shows how Modern C++ can be used to program with same convenience as python.

-See how easy is to work with Lambdas, Map, Reduce and Filter in Modern C++.
+See how easy, beautiful and elegant is to work with Lambdas, Map, Reduce and Filter in Modern C++.

 #######################################################################